benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 >**Note**: SMS checkout is currently available in China only

-**Nike member SMS checkout preview requests**
+**Nike Member SMS Checkout Preview Requests**

-In addition to the usual Checkout preview request values, these are SMS-specific:
+In addition to the usual Checkout Preview request values, these are SMS-specific:

 - Send the value '**SMS_ACCOUNT**' in `phoneNumber.type`
 - Send the SMS phone number from the consumer's profile in`phoneNumber.subscriberNumber`, 1–13 digits